 Remove the air out of the bag and press with heavy object.
 Keep in the refrigerator for 2-3 days and you can start eating it.
 Transfer to an airtight container or mason jar and consume in 2 weeks.

-Use Red Shiso Leaves instead of Green Shiso Leaves: Combine 30 red shiso leaves and salt (2% of vegetables) and knead the vegetable well.
-Squeeze water out and add 2 Tbsp mirin and 2 Tbsp rice vinegar.
+Use Red Purple Shiso Leaves instead of Green Shiso Leaves: Prepare 30 red purple shiso leaves and salt (2% of shiso weight).
+Divide the salt into 3 portions.
+Combine the shiso and 1/3 of salt and knead well.
+Squeeze water out and continue 2 more times.
+Then add 2 Tbsp mirin and 2 Tbsp rice vinegar.
 Then transfer that to a bowl with tightly-squeezed vegetables.

 Recipe is from this Japanese website.